denten-papers/harcourt-exposed/intro.md

 willful exposure Harcourt describes in his book challenges well-worn tropes of critical theory.
 Harcourt begins by noting that we inhabit nether Guy Dubord's "society of spectacle" nor Michel Foucault's "punitive society."
-Rather, the book documents the emergence of a "new architecture of power relations."
+Rather, the book documents the emergence of a "new architecture of power relations," "knots of state-like power," and "mini-theaters of consumption."

 A new logic of watching and being watched brings with it novel companions: the body double in the reflection of our devices, the quantified self, the ever